 In 50 years, we will be rebuilding a sense of a common good.
 Our current polarization over crossing borders will play out.
 Depending on who wins that battle, we will again be collaborating and building, following free-trade rules, and having open borders—or we will be folding in on ourselves and still calling for more “walls.”

-What will our most valuable resource be?
+What will be the most valuable resource of the future?

 There is no way to pick one.
 Clean air, clean water, forests, wetlands, and healthy farmland will be among our most valuable resources.

 What will the biggest change to our natural world be?

 An understanding of the value of nature will exist at a much higher level—the ecosystem of forests, mangroves, coastal areas, and grasslands will be commonly understood, measured, and incorporated into decision-making.
 The big change will be a move to return to a time when habitats were sufficient to support species, including humans.
 We will be somewhere on that path in 50 years.